 Lombardi: Benzene litigation is overwhelmingly about occupational exposures because high exposures occur in occupations where benzene is prevalent.
 In occupational tort cases, the dots are easier to connect than in environmental exposure cases.

-BCF: A 1948 toxicological review of benzene came to the conclusion that there is no safe exposure level.
-That was 66 years ago.
-How far have we come since then and how far do we have to go?
+BCF: How far have we come since then and how far do we have to go?

 Lombardi: That was a toxicological review of benzene and is often cited as a smoking gun document.
 Industry knew in 1948 that there was no safe level.
 Since then, the oil industry has fought pretty hard against regulation.
 We have a legal occupational limit of one part-per-million (ppm), which has been the benzene standard for several years.
 It was first proposed by federal Occupational Safety and Health Administration (OSHA) as far back as 1977.
 It was made final in 1978 and then there was a 10-year legal battle waged by the oil industry, which went to the Supreme Court.